fredericoo/siggy-app/README.md

 If you made any changes to `/prisma/schema.prisma`, you can migrate the database with `yarn db:migrate`.
 Append `--name NAME` to the command to specify a name for the migration.

+## Products and payment

+Plans come straight from Stripe's Products and Prices.
+Simply create recurrent products on your Stripe account and they will show up when creating a new company.

+In order to setup, add your stripe secret key to `.env.local` under the name `STRIPE_SECRET`